Josh Naylor Player Props: Guardians vs. White Sox

 Josh Naylor At The Plate

-- Naylor has four doubles, seven home runs and 11 walks while hitting .221.
+- Naylor is batting .222 with five doubles, seven home runs and 11 walks.

-- Naylor has picked up an RBI in 45.0% of his games this year, with more than one RBI in 17.5% of his games.
-He has also produced three or more runs in four contests.
+- Naylor has driven home a run in 19 games this year (46.3%), including more than one RBI in 17.1% of his games and producing three or more of his team's runs on four occasions..

-- In nine of 40 games this year, he has scored, and three of those games included multiple runs.
+- He has scored in nine of 41 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.